MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 You can bring in data to Dynamics 365 Customer Insights by using the 20+ out-of-the-box connectors that we make available for sources such as Dynamics 365, Azure SQL Database, and Azure Blob storage.
 Even if you don’t find a suitable out-of-the-box connector for your source, you can export the data from your source as a CSV file and import it to Customer Insights with the CSV connector.

 To import data to Customer Insights, create a data source on the **Data sources** page.
-We recommend that you have multiple data sources because this allows you to have different refresh schedules and credentials for each of your data sources.
+We recommend that you have multiple data sources because this allows you to have different refresh schedules and credentials for each of them.

 <!--note from editor: Suggest deleting the below heading and changing the level 3 headings to Level 2 so they show up in right-hand nav.
 This also eliminates a level 2 heading without any text except a note.  -->